Hinjeniero/sava_drow/README.md

 TODO CURRENT:

-    1.- win working in network board(~80%)

-    1.1.- Warn clients of other players swithcin on admin mode!

-    1.5.- Promotion of chars when reaching adequate cell (~80%)
+    1.- Promotion of chars when reaching adequate cell (~80%)

-    2.- Implement spider dice + sprite.
-Needs to randomize the game a little bit.

-    3.- Game infoboard in the right side

-    4.- Show number of kills and movements over character head.
+    2.- Show number of kills and movements over character head.
 Number of kills color changing depending on the number.

-    5.- Show player name over mouse?
+    3.- Show player name over mouse?
 (In network board)

+    4.- Implement spider dice + sprite.
+Needs to randomize the game a little bit.

+    5.- Game infoboard in the right side

 TODO WHENEVER: